-To find the right agency to contact to discuss your project, look at what they funded in the past.
-For the NIH, if you still are not sure, write a brief description to the SBIR office.
-Each agency (HHS, NSF, Education, Navy, Department of Energy, NASA, etc.) has a different way of submitting and reviewing proposals.
+To find which government agency (institute, center, or program) is best to contact to discuss your project, look at what each agency funded in the past and find one that funds projects similar to yours.
+Each agency (HHS, NSF, Education, Navy, Energy, NASA, etc.) has a different way of submitting and reviewing proposals.
 Review the website of the agency you choose and learn their specific process.

 You should apply for funding from the NIH institute with a mission that aligns with your research.
 There are 27 institutes at the NIH, for example, the National Cancer Institute (NCI) and the National Institute of Allergy and Infectious Disease (NIAID).

-- Look up your topic in the NIH RePorter, a searchable database of NIH-funded projects, to find related research that is already funded and what institutions funded them.
-Several search approaches are available; the Matchmaker is particularly useful and versatile:
+- Look up your topic in NIH RePorter/Matchmaker, a searchable database of NIH-funded projects, to find related research that is already funded and what institutions funded them.
+Several search approaches are available; the Matchmaker is particularly useful and versatile.

-- NIH Matchmaker to conduct a keyword search of your topic or research area.
-Put text from your abstract and aims in Matchmakers’ search box and you will get a match to which institute funds projects like yours and learn about specific projects already funded like yours.
-Aside from identifying which agency or project official to contact, you may use this resource to think about how to distinguish your project from others or find collaborators.
+- Use NIH RePorter/Matchmaker to conduct a keyword search of your topic or research area.
+Enter text from your abstract and aims to learn which institute funds projects like yours and which project officer to contact.
+You can learn what projects they have funded and how to distinguish your project from them or use the information to find collaborators.

-- Or review the NIH Institute and Center Contact Information looking for the best fit.
+- Review the NIH Institute and Center contact information and look for the best fit.

-- Choose an agency/center/institute that seems to fit your subject area.
-Also, consider your customer: the right customer varies by agency.
+- Choose an agency, center, or institute that fits your subject area.
+Also, consider your customer.
+The right customer varies by agency.

-- Find the Program Officials (POs) at each institute.
-After identifying an agency that is a good fit:
+- Find the program officials (POs) at each institute.
+They are also called program officers.
+After identifying an agency that is a good fit. . .

-- Using the NIH’s Matchmaker database search tool, search within that agency to find Program Officials who manage proposals similar to yours.
+- Use the NIH’s Matchmaker database search tool to search within that agency and find program officials who manage proposals similar to yours.

-- POs are also listed on Funding Opportunity Announcements.
+- POs are also listed on funding opportunity announcements (FOAs).

-- Reach out to the agency you are considering.
-Start your contact at the start of the grant process and continue through submission.
-Also, sign up for any newsletter or social media information, such as Twitter, offered by the agency related to your research.
+- Reach out to the agency you are considering at the start of the grant process and continue contact through submission.
+Also, sign up for any related newsletter or social media information, such as Twitter, offered by the agency.

-- You can email program officials and send a 1-page executive summary, abstract, and or a specific aims page from your proposal – whatever will give them an overview of your project and its commercial potential.
-Some agencies, such as the Department of Education or the National Science Foundation, consider this step a requirement.
+- You can email program officials a one-page executive summary, abstract, or specific aims page from your proposal to give them an overview of your project and its commercial potential.
+Some government agencies, such as the Department of Education or the National Science Foundation, consider this step a requirement.

-Tip: When to start a proposal?
-Ideally, start writing a proposal at least 6 months or more before the due date.
-Start contacting an NIH program officer around the same time.
+Tip: Ideally, start writing a proposal at least six months or more before the due date.
+Start contacting an NIH program official around the same time.

 Did You Know?
 There may be other agencies interested in funding your research besides the obvious ones.
-For example, aside from the NIH for healthcare-related funding, consider that the Department of Veteran’s Affairs and Department of Defense also sponsor some healthcare research.
+For example, aside from the NIH for healthcare-related funding, the Department of Veterans Affairs and Department of Defense also sponsor some healthcare research.